 Also, a systematic review concluded that papain is both practical and safe for healthy wound healing.
 However, because most research was in animals, we need additional clinical studies to confirm its safety and effectiveness in humans.
 Also, systemic enzymes like papain are not approved to treat any diseases.

 Bromelain is a mixture of proteolytic enzymes derived from pineapple stems and fruit.
 People have been consuming pineapples for a long time to ease the symptoms of swelling, muscle soreness, and burns.

-Bromelain also prevents excessive blood clotting, thereby supporting cardiovascular and lung health.
+Bromelain also thins the blood and prevents excessive blood clotting, thereby supporting cardiovascular and lung health.

 Systemic enzymes and exercise recovery

 Systemic enzymes may also ease muscle soreness caused by intense exercise.
 By doing so, the enzymes help the exerciser return to optimal performance sooner.
 However, to date, there has been no study that evaluates whether they support or inhibit muscle growth.